dotnet/AspNetCore.Docs/aspnet/web-api/overview/older-versions/using-web-api-1-with-entity-framework-5/using-web-api-with-entity-framework-part-3.md

 At this point, we haven't written any client code, but you can invoke the web API using a web browser or an HTTP debugging tool such as [Fiddler](http://www.fiddler2.com/fiddler2/).
 In Visual Studio, press F5 to start debugging.
 Your web browser will open to `http://localhost:*portnum*/`, where *portnum* is some port number.

 Send an HTTP request to "`http://localhost:*portnum*/api/admin`.
-The first request may be slow to complete, because Entify Framework needs to create and seed the database.
+The first request may be slow to complete, because Entity Framework needs to create and seed the database.
 The response should something similar to the following:

 [!code-console[Main](using-web-api-with-entity-framework-part-3/samples/sample6.cmd)]